Fire and Police

 Telephone: 1-800-632-8188

-This is a statewide, confidential service for parents who are overwhelmed by the stresses and problems of raising children.
+This is a statewide, confidential service for parents and caregivers to talk about the challenges of raising children and receive kindness, understanding, and the non-judgmental support needed to help prevent a situation from escalating into a crisis.
 Counselors are on duty to answer calls 24 hours a day, 7 days a week.
 Operators have access to some interpreters.

 Poison Control Center